kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

   ```

 * IntelliJ user can override the user settings file by File -> Settings -> Build Tools -> Maven or create own Maven run configurations.
 It is also
-  possible to add it to .mvn/maven.config or to copy and past the repository authentication to another existing settings.file
+  possible to add it to .mvn/maven.config or to copy and past the repository authentication to another existing settings file.

 * The kairos-fhir-dsl binaries before v.1.5.0 have not been published on a public maven repository yet, but can be downloaded in
   the [assets section of the corresponding tag](https://github.com/kairos-fhir/kairos-fhir-dsl-mapping-example/releases)